angh-el/angh-el/README.md

 LiqueDeFi is an intelligent cross chain routing layer for stable coins.
 It automatically finds the cheapest, fastest and safest path to move USDC or EURC across blockchains.
 Instead of users manually comparing bridges, gas fees, and liquidy, LiqueDeFi does all of the above.

 ### [📈 Trading Strategy Backtest Engine](https://github.com/angh-el/TradingStrategyBacktester)
 A full-stack app for simulating algorithmic trading strategies using 1-minute OHLCV data.
-Features a hihgly optimised C++ backtesting engine, a range of technical indicators and interactive React interface that lets users select ticker and time ranges, and customise sample trading strategies.
-Additionally users are allowed to create their own trading strategies and test their successfullnes.
+Features a highly optimised C++ backtesting engine, a range of technical indicators and interactive React interface that lets users select tickers and time ranges, and customise sample trading strategies.
+Additionally users can implement their own trading strategies and evaluate them.

 ### [⚡ Accelerometer Sensor](https://github.com/angh-el/microcontroller-accelerometer-graphing-app)
 This embedded system project uses the built-in accelerometer of the micro:bit micro-controller to measure movement and plot displacement on an external OLED display.
 As the micro:bit detects any changes in horizontal acceleration, the displacement is calculated and visualised in real time.